Revealing Hidden Topology of Complex Vector Beams via Plasmonic Interactions: CVB with dynamic phase

 The resulting output ellipse parameters for $\pm45^\circ$ QWP orientations are shown in Fig. \ref{Tilting}(a,a1).
 The corresponding transformation is given by

-The associated trajectories on the Poincar\'{e} sphere for the $|V\rangle$ input are shown in Figs. \ref{Tilting}(b, b1).
+The associated trajectories on the fig:poincaresphere for the $|V\rangle$ input are shown in Figs. \ref{Tilting}(b, b1).
 The plasmonic field excited by this distribution has a clear dipolar shape like if it was generated by a linear polarization.
 This might be understood by inspecting the polarization maps.
-One can analyze this effect as a superposition of two modes resulted from a spin-Hall effect with opposite circular input.
+One can analyze this effect as a superposition of two modes resulted from a spin Hall effect with opposite circular input.
 The polarization maps demonstrate a clear dominance of circular polarizations.
-The result is then observed as a sum of two vortices with $l = \pm1$ or if it was initially excited by a linear state. \cite{lerman2009demonstration}.
+The result is then observed as a sum of two vortices with $l = \pm 1$ or if it was initially excited by a linear state \cite{lerman2009demonstration}.